Understanding Feasibility Studies: Key Factors And Analysis

 3. Analyze the Data: Evaluate the data to determine the project’s feasibility in terms of technical, economic, legal, operational, and schedule aspects.

-4. Prepare the Report: Document the findings, including any potential issues and recommendations.
+4. Prepare the Report: Document the findings, including potential issues and recommendations.

-5. Review and Decide: Review the report and make a decision based on the findings.
+5. Review and Decide: Review the report and decide based on the findings.

 Pros and Cons of Not Conducting a Feasibility Study in Project Management Settings